 As consumer trends have changed and demand for less toxic and more eco-friendly products has grown, it’s likely that you may be using a synthetic soap at home.
 Synthetic soaps grew in popularity in the 1950’s and are typically made without Lye.

-Today, it’s perfectly safe to use a moderate amount of dish soap without having to worry about ruining or affecting your cast iron’s seasoning.
-Dish soap is more so engineered today to help degrease and help with cleanup with less reliance on harmful chemicals that could be corrosive or damaging.
+Today, it is perfectly safe to use a moderate amount of dish soap without having to worry about ruining or significantly affecting your cast iron’s seasoning.
+Today’s dish soap is more so engineered to help degrease and cleanup with less reliance on harmful chemicals that could be corrosive or damaging.

 3. Dish Soap Makes for Easier Cleanup